GABETROLL/holbertonschool-web_front_end/designer_language/blog.md

 This Blog is a project divided into 3 sub-projects: **Research**, where we empathize with the user, and make ideas to better the user's UX experience, **Prototype**, where we make a Figma prototype that illustrates our final idea, and **Usability Study**, where we present our project to 5 people, and let them test what we did, and gather their feedback.

 ## Note
-This is my first UX project, and the point of this blog post is for me to learn, so if you have any constructive feedback, I'd love to hear it!
+This is my first UX project.
+This Holberton project doesn't aim to make good ideas, or ideas that are feasable in real life.
+The goal of this Blog post is for me to start learning about UX, and to experiment, so if you have any constructive feedback, I'd love to hear it!

-Also, I want to appologize, because I constantly skipped learning/informing myself/preparing things in previous steps, which resulted in the next steps being half-baked.
+Also, I'm very sorry if the project's results are incomplete, half-baked or fall short of the UX goals, I had refused to learn things previously, because I was lazy, and didn't know what I was doing.
+That would be required later.

-I've never used Spotify, and at first, I almost didn't use the interface.
-Most of the ideas I made, I made before I even searched for a song online!
+I had never even used Spotify until now, and since I created an account with my real email, and I was lazy, I almost didn't use it.

-I ended up refining some things later, for the final 3-1 idea, but I rushed through the big majority of the project, and therefore there's probably still lots I don't know.
-I also had a lot better ideas after, that I didn't include.
+I ended up using Spotify slightly more over the time I made this Blog, and refined some things.
+At the end, I had disciplined myself and had made a much better job for the UX study and conclusion!

-So, let me know all of the inaccuracies I made in this project, your feedback on my ideas, and what I could improve.
+Let me know all of the inaccuracies I made in this project, your feedback on my ideas, and what I could improve.
 I'd love to hear about them.
 God bless you.

 ## Research
 ### Chosen Persona